Key takeaways from Economic Survey 2020

 Economic Survey's theme this year is wealth creation.

-Agriculture and allied sectors to grow at 2.8% in coming financial year, growth in current year estimated at 2.9%.
+Agriculture and allied sectors to grow at 2.8 per cent in the coming financial year, growth in current year estimated at 2.9 per cent.

 Fiscal deficit target for current fiscal may need to be relaxed to revive growth.

-Uptick in growth projected in second half of current fiscal based on 10 factors including higher FDI flows, build up of demand pressure, positive GST revenue growth.
+The uptick in growth projected in the second half of the current fiscal based on 10 factors including higher FDI flows, build-up of demand pressure, positive GST revenue growth.

 Survey asks government to deliver expeditiously on reforms to revive growth.